 Mapping helps us look at our programs in a holistic way – at a level beyond individual courses – and making sure that program [and discipline] curriculum provides appropriate conditions for student achievement of intended program [and discipline] learning outcomes.
 (Palomba & Banta, 1999)

 Palomba, C. A., & Banta, T. W. (1999).
 Assessment essentials: Planning, implementing, and improving assessment in higher education.
 San Francisco: Jossey-Bass Publishers.

 Why map curriculum?

-- Alignment (within a program, between general education and institutional goals, etc.)
+- For alignment (within a program, between general education and institutional goals, etc.)

-- Identifying where and how particular outcomes are expected, explicitly taught for, and assessed
+- To identify where and how particular outcomes are expected, explicitly taught for, and assessed

 Uses of Curriculum Maps